tsmaccabe/Deeplearning_Timeseries_Architecture_Search_0.4/README.md

 ## Deep Learning Timeseries Forecasting Hyperparameter Search

 A program for tuning the architecture of a neural network.
-Uses Simulated Annealing or Grid Search to find ideal architecture hyperparameters for a given deep neural network type.
+Uses simulated annealing to find ideal architecture hyperparameters for a given deep neural network type.
 Intended for time series forecasting.
 Built in Julia on `Flux.jl`.

 (Includes data generation for the chaotic Lorenz system for testing.)